-Written by Jacky Lim in Business, Soft Skills
+Written by Jacky Lim in Blog, Business, Soft Skills

 Feb 11 th, 2018

 Are you in a sales career?
 Do you run your own business?
 If so, understanding the use of language to improve sales can hugely benefit you.
 According to world-renowned leadership business coach John Maxwell, “Everyone communicates, but only few truly know how to connect”.
 You see, in order for your prospects to even start reading or listening to what you have to offer, you have to first connect or establish rapport with them.

 I remember when I first started my career in sales more than a decade ago, I often struggled to connect effectively with my prospects and customers.
 It was not until I came across a powerful NLP (Neuro-Linguistic Programming) tool known as Meta-Programs that I finally discovered the art of rapport building.